anthill/6element/README.md

 docker exec 6elementdev_api_1 tools/loadFiles.js
 ```

-in production you can use `npm run start` and change the names of the containers in the exec commands.
+in production you can use `npm run prod` and change the names of the containers in the exec commands.

 #### Load from a backup